Shagshag/prestashop-documentation/PrestaShopLoggerCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\PrestaShopLogger.php line 74
+* This property is defined in [classes/PrestaShopLogger.php line 74](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PrestaShopLogger.php#74)

 Methods